Provenance and Owner Markings

 Bartels, J. Murray

 J.M.
-Bartels Jan.1927 dated signature.
+Bartels Jan.1927 dated signature or collector citing his source.
 J.M.
 Bartels Sept.
-11.31 dated signature.
-Both on backs of Confederate covers.
+11.31 dated note.
+Both on the backs of Confederate covers.

 Julius "John" Murray Bartels (1871-1944), was a very important figure in the history of American philately as an expert on stamps and embossed stamped envelopes.
 He was a leading auctioneer, and from 1898 to 1944 held 337 philatelic auctions.
 Bartels maintained his stamp shop on Nassau Street in New York nearly up until his death--just before his scheduled 338th auction.
 He is listed in the APS Hall of Fame, as well as other accolades.
-His signature, lightly in pencil, is found either front or back on major philatelic rarities, including classic Confederates.
+His name, found lightly in pencil, is found either front or back on major philatelic rarities, including classic Confederates.

 Bloch, Herbert J.